 During her years in marine research, the Albatross II was used for surveying the New England fishing banks, and in studying the biology of some of the more valuable species.
 The important studies of haddock eggs and larvae by Walford, the studies of mackerel biology by Sette, and plankton research by Bigelow and Sears were based, in part, on collections made by the Albatross II.

-Herrington conducted experiments on the vessel which were designed to test the effectiveness of large mesh nets in permitting the escape of undersized fishes through the otter trawls.
+Herrington conducted experiments on the vessel which were designed to test the effectiveness of large mesh nets in permitting the escape of undersized fish through the otter trawls.
 This work in "savings gear" laid the foundation for further experiments which ultimately led to the mesh regulations now in force on the fishing grounds of the Northwest Atlantic.